medic/cht-conf/README.md

 * only upload things which have changed (this could be a separate mode - e.g. `update` vs `configure`)

+# create-users **[ALPHA]**

+N.B. this feature is currently in development, and probably not ready for production yet.

+To create users on a remote server, use the `create-users` action.
+The CSV file should be called `users.csv`, and an example is available [in the tests directory](test/data/create-users/users.csv).

 # csv-to-docs

 To convert CSV to JSON docs, use the `csv-to-docs` action.